WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

       Errors in shadow calculations.

-   Bottom line: When the shadow map is created, some of the accuracy of the depth values are lost.
-It would be nice if the loss of accuracy was consistent, but it is not.
-The error depends on the distance from the camera and on the z value itself.
+   Since the difference between adjacent depth values is different for every pair of values, the potential error is different as well.
 The graph to the right shows the errors for various values of z, where the near clipping plan is -4 and the far clipping plane is -50.
-As you can see, the size of the error gets larger for some values of z, but for some values of large z, the error can be close to zero.
-   The fact that the error is not consistent means that using a single, constant "tolerance value" will not compensate correctly for all errors in your shadow calculations.
+Simply put, the tolerance for error must increase based on the magnitude of the depth value.

 Summary
 -------

+Rendering to a *framebuffer* that is defined using *texture maps* is a powerful idea that can be used to produce many other computer graphics effects besides shadows.

+*Shadow maps* are only one of several algorithms that can render shadows.
-Rendering shadows correctly is a fascinating topic that you might enjoy pursuing in more detail.
-The Wikipedia article on `shadow maps`_ is a good reference for other algorithms that implement the rendering of shadows.
+The Wikipedia article on `shadow maps`_ is a good reference for investigating other algorithms that can implement shadows.

 Glossary
 --------